zyy-2001/DisKT/README.md

 PyTorch implementation of [DisKT](https://openreview.net/forum?id=z13UqeDT39)

-🌹**Many thanks to Ringotc for pointing out the data leak issue in our code and providing a fix.**
+🌹**Many thanks to Ringotc and nguyendinhhieu12071988-afk for pointing out the data leak issue in our code and providing a fix.**

 <h5 align=center>